tropiano/ynot-app/README.md

 ### Tailwind

-To use Tailwind in development
+To use Tailwind, first follow the instructions [here](https://tailwindcss.com/blog/standalone-cli) to download the standalone CLI.

+Then you can run it in the development version like this.

 ```
 npm run watch:css